IBM DataPower Gateway vs Microsoft Azure API Management comparison

 Find out what your peers are saying about IBM DataPower Gateway vs. Microsoft Azure API Management and other solutions.
 Updated: March 2024.

-IBM DataPower Gateway is ranked 8th in API Management with 26 reviews while Microsoft Azure API Management is ranked 1st in API Management with 67 reviews.
+IBM DataPower Gateway is ranked 7th in API Management with 27 reviews while Microsoft Azure API Management is ranked 1st in API Management with 68 reviews.
 IBM DataPower Gateway is rated 8.4, while Microsoft Azure API Management is rated 7.8.
-The top reviewer of IBM DataPower Gateway writes "Easy to use, plenty of functionality, but expensive".
+The top reviewer of IBM DataPower Gateway writes "Security features meets compliance needs and offers MPGW (Multi-Protocol Gateway) that simplifies integration efforts ".
 On the other hand, the top reviewer of Microsoft Azure API Management writes "Efficiently manages and monetizes API ".
-IBM DataPower Gateway is most compared with IBM API Connect, Apigee, Mule ESB, IBM Integration Bus and Amazon API Gateway, whereas Microsoft Azure API Management is most compared with Amazon API Gateway, Apigee, MuleSoft Anypoint API Manager, Kong Gateway Enterprise and SwaggerHub.
+IBM DataPower Gateway is most compared with IBM API Connect, Apigee, Mule ESB, IBM Integration Bus and Kong Gateway Enterprise, whereas Microsoft Azure API Management is most compared with Amazon API Gateway, Apigee, MuleSoft Anypoint API Manager, Kong Gateway Enterprise and SwaggerHub.
 See our IBM DataPower Gateway vs. Microsoft Azure API Management report.

 See our list of best API Management vendors.